Life4five/DiscordBot_Rainbow/README.md

 # DiscordBot_Rainbow
 Colorful roles for server members

 Just another simple bot.
-First experience, it took a week to dev.
+First experience, it took a week to read docs and dev